Do you want to study at university but lack confidence or feel unprepared?

 This intensive one-year, full-time programme will help you gain the skills and confidence you need for successful tertiary study.
 You will:

-- Pursue courses in Arts and Sciences specifically designed to bring you up to Stage I university level
+- Pursue a range of courses specifically designed to bring you up to Stage I university level

 - Learn how to study effectively and understand the discipline needed for effective tertiary-level study

 - Work with highly qualified University lecturers and tutors

 - Be introduced to university life, with full use of campus services and facilities